remkop/picocli-jansi-graalvm/README.md

 By including these configuration files in our JAR file, developers can simply put this JAR in the classpath when creating a native image; no command line options are necessary.

-Also, there is a problem extracting the jansi.dll from the native image.
+Also, there is a problem extracting the `jansi.dll` from the native image.
 The `org.fusesource.hawtjni.runtime.Library` (in jansi 1.18) uses non-standard system properties to determine the bitMode of the platform, and these system properties are not available in SubstrateVM (the Graal native image JVM).

-As a result, the native libraries embedded in the Jansi JAR under `/META-INF/native/*64/*` cannot be extracted from the native image even when they are included as a resource.
+As a result, the native library embedded in the Jansi JAR under `/META-INF/native/windows64/jansi.dll` cannot be extracted from the native image even when it is included as a resource.

-The `Workaround` class provides a workaround for this.
+The `picocli.jansi.substratevm.Workaround` class provides a workaround for this.

 ## JNI Configuration Generator